Aarti20011/Loan-Approval-Prediction-using-machine-learning/README.md

  Today, I'm excited to introduce you to my Loan Approval Classification Model.and resources for a machine learning project focused on loan approval classification.

-Loan-approval-prediction-using-machine-learning

-      This repository contains code I'm thrilled to share my latest data science endeavor with you!
-I've been hard at work on a project that dives deep into the world of machine learning and real-world data.The goal of this project is to build and evaluate various machine learning models to predict whether a loan application will be approved or not.

-Introduction: In this project, we use a dataset of loan application information to train and evaluate several machine learning models for loan approval classification.
-The dataset includes various features such as applicant's income, credit history, education level, and more.
-The main focus is to predict the target variable "Loan_Status," which indicates whether the loan was approved or not.
+📊 Project Overview:

+In this project, I embarked on an exploration of a real-world dataset to gain insights into loan approval patterns.
+The journey involved a comprehensive Exploratory Data Analysis (EDA) phase, where I unearthed key trends and correlations within the data.

+🔍 Exploratory Data Analysis (EDA):

+I delved into the dataset, visualizing patterns and uncovering significant factors influencing loan approval decisions.
+From applicant income to credit history, my analysis helped me understand the story behind the numbers.

+🤖 Building a Predictive Model:

+Armed with insights from the EDA, I set out to build a predictive model that could determine loan approval.
+I experimented with various machine learning algorithms and fine-tuned hyperparameters to achieve the best performance.

+📈 Results and Insights:

+The results were enlightening!
+My model achieved an impressive accuracy of 78.8% and an AUC of 0.72.
+This underscores the power of data-driven decision-making and how it can drive positive outcomes.